 ESSENCE: semaglutide put up Phase 3 numbers

-The ESSENCE trial is the one that turned heads at hepatology conferences in 2024.
+ESSENCE is the trial that turned heads at hepatology conferences in 2024.

 Phase 3.
-About 800 adults with biopsy-confirmed MASH and fibrosis staged at F2 or F3 — meaning moderate to bridging fibrosis, the zone where the liver is actively scarring but hasn't crossed into cirrhosis.
-Patients received subcutaneous semaglutide 2.4 mg (the Wegovy dose) or placebo for 72 weeks.
+About 800 adults with biopsy-confirmed MASH and fibrosis staged at F2 or F3 — moderate to bridging fibrosis, the zone where the liver is actively scarring but hasn't yet tipped into cirrhosis.
+Patients got subcutaneous semaglutide 2.4 mg (the Wegovy dose) or placebo for 72 weeks.

 The primary endpoint was MASH resolution without worsening of fibrosis.
-And the split was wide.
+The split came out wide.

 62.9% MASH resolution versus 33.6% on placebo.
-That's not a marginal difference.
-Fibrosis improvement — the harder endpoint, because scarring is supposed to be slow to reverse — hit roughly 37% in the treatment arm versus 22% on placebo.
+That gap is not marginal.
+Fibrosis improvement — the harder endpoint, because scar tissue is supposed to be slow to reverse — hit roughly 37% in the treatment arm versus 22%.

 Mean weight loss was about 10.5%, which raises the obvious question: is the liver just getting better because people are losing weight?
-Partially, yes.
+Partly, yes.
 Weight loss is the oldest known intervention for fatty liver.
-But the trial data, and earlier Phase 2 work, suggest the effect size is larger than weight loss alone would predict.
-GLP-1 receptors exist on hepatocytes.
-There appear to be direct anti-inflammatory and anti-fibrotic effects at the cellular level, separate from what the scale shows.
+But the trial data, alongside earlier Phase 2 work, points to an effect bigger than weight loss alone would predict.
+GLP-1 receptors sit on hepatocytes — the liver's own cells.
+Direct anti-inflammatory and anti-fibrotic effects appear to be at work down at the cellular level, separate from anything the scale reflects.

 SYNERGY-NASH: tirzepatide joined the conversation

-A few months before ESSENCE published, tirzepatide had already posted its own MASH numbers from the Phase 2 SYNERGY-NASH trial.
+A few months before ESSENCE published, tirzepatide had already put its own MASH numbers on the board, out of the Phase 2 SYNERGY-NASH trial.
 Same journal — NEJM, 2024.
-Smaller trial, 190 adults with biopsy-confirmed MASH, but the dose-response pattern was clean.
+Smaller study, 190 adults with biopsy-confirmed MASH and F2-F3 fibrosis.
+But the dose-response pattern was clean.

-This is Phase 2 data — smaller, shorter, and designed to find the right dose for Phase 3 rather than to definitively prove efficacy.
-The Phase 3 program is ongoing.
-But the pattern matches ESSENCE closely enough that the hepatology community stopped treating GLP-1-class liver benefit as a curiosity and started treating it as a probable drug class effect.
+Keep in mind this is Phase 2 data — smaller, shorter, built to find the right dose for Phase 3 rather than to definitively prove efficacy.
+The Phase 3 program is still running.
+But the pattern tracks ESSENCE closely enough that the hepatology community stopped treating GLP-1-class liver benefit as a curiosity and started treating it as a probable drug class effect.

 Tirzepatide is a dual GIP/GLP-1 receptor agonist, not a pure GLP-1.
 Whether the GIP component adds liver-specific benefit on top of the GLP-1 effect is an open question.
 The trial wasn't designed to isolate that.